NicoleChant/BMMB_852/Week5/README.md

 23M	reads/read2.fq.gz
 ```

 We save 200M space by compressing both of the read files.
+Thus, we had approximately, 81,3% decrease in disk usage by compressing the read files.

 - Discuss whether you could get the same coverage with different parameter settings (read length vs. read number).